IDKiro/dnd-submit-pytorch/README.md

 ## Data

-Download the [dataset (22 GB)](https://pan.baidu.com/s/13_P1OnSqjVYO2bsei_ZbvQ) (xmfw) and extract the files to `data` folder.
+Download the [dataset (22 GB)](https://pan.baidu.com/s/13_P1OnSqjVYO2bsei_ZbvQ) (xmfw) and extract the files to `./data/` folder.

 ## Model

-This repo provides the codes of DnCNN, U-Net and ResNet, but you can use your own model by add it to `model` folder.
+This repo provides the codes of DnCNN, U-Net and ResNet, but you can use your own model by adding it to `./model/` folder.

 ## Train